What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 Use Fluorescent (4000 K) when under fluorescent lights.
 These lights are relatively common while shooting indoors.

-Fluorescent lights turn your subject green or blueish, so this setting brings your image back a natural look.
+Fluorescent lights neutralize the orange color cast, and turn your subject green or blueish, so this setting brings your image back a natural look.

 There are many different types of fluorescent bulbs; some cameras, such as the Sony Alpha series, provide four selections for this setting.